-Paying service pensions to retiring firefighters is the primary purpose of a volunteer fire relief association.
-There are numerous steps that must be taken by a relief association's board of trustees between the time a member applies for a service pension distribution and when the pension is paid.
-This Article identifies steps that a board of trustees should take to properly determine eligibility, calculate, and approve for payment the service pension.
+Paying service pensions to retiring firefighters is the primary purpose of a fire relief association.
+There are several steps that must be taken by a relief association's board of trustees between the time a member applies for a service pension distribution and when the pension is paid.
+This Statement of Position identifies steps that a board of trustees should take to properly determine eligibility, calculate, and approve for payment a defined-benefit lump-sum service pension.